sudopluto/learning-how-to-live/young-adult/age-24.md

     - also look into relocating:
         - japan
             - try to get all the microsoft certs i can
-        - uk, germany, france
+        - germany, france, netherlands

 - fitness plans
     - get special forces fit -> rather fbi fitness test ready
+        - need to do
     - keep up martial arts
+        - focus on judo
-    - start bouldering
+    - start bouldering (done)
+        - get up to v2 / v3, and get better at overhangs (training grip and bridge)
+    - started volleyball, very fun
+    - add running, hiking, and swimming

+- books
+    - kizumonogatari

 - anime
     - call of the night